2023 Nigerian presidential election: Minor parties

 The People's Redemption Party first scheduled its primary for 28 May but moved it to 4 and 5 June; setting its expression of interest form price at ₦500,000 and its nomination form price at ₦10 million with a 50% discount for women candidates and free nomination forms for candidates with disabilities.
 In the primary, Kola Abiola—businessman and the son of former president-elect M. K. O. Abiola—defeated three other candidates to win the nomination by a margin of over 37% of the vote.
 Unlike other parties' presidential primaries, the PRP had delegates vote from their state events instead of holding one central primary.
 In the weeks after the primary, Ribi Marshal was nominated as the party's vice presidential nominee; he was replaced by Haro Haruna Zego in the final INEC nominee list.

-The Social Democratic Party initially scheduled its primary for 28 to 30 May 2022 but one faction instead scheduled its primary for 8 June while the another faction held its primary on 31 May.
-Ward/LGA and state congresses were set for 19 May and 20 May, respectively, to elect delegates for the primary.
+The Social Democratic Party initially scheduled its primary for 28 to 30 May 2022 but one faction instead scheduled its primary for 8 June while another faction held its primary on 31 May.
+Ward/LGA and state congresses were set for 19 and 20 May, respectively, to elect delegates for the primary.
 The party set its expression of interest form price at ₦3 million and its nomination form price at ₦32 million with a 50% discount for youth and free forms for women and candidates with disabilities.

 The months prior to the SDP primary were beset by a party crisis as two groups both claimed to be the legitimate party organization.
 On 31 May, the Supo Shonibare-led faction held its primary and nominated Ebenezer Ikeyina—former Senator for Anambra Central—unopposed.
 On 8 June, the Olu Agunloye-led faction held its primary at the Abuja International Conference Centre and nominated Adewole Adebayo—a lawyer and media mogul—by a wide margin over his sole opponent, Khadijah Okunnu-Lamidi.
 Adebayo's nomination was recognized by INEC as he and his vice presidential running mate—Yusuf Buhari—were placed on the final nominee list.

 The Young Progressives Party initially scheduled its primary for 1 June before moving it to 8 June.
 It was won by Malik Ado-Ibrahim, the founder of the Reset Nigeria Initiative and son of Ohinoyi of Ebiraland Abdul Rahman Ado Ibrahim, by a large margin over Ruby Isaac.
 In his acceptance speech, Ado-Ibrahim vowed to unify Nigerians and provide basic services.
 Kasarachi Enyinna was nominated as the party's vice presidential nominee.